-With image compression software, you can reduce the filesize of your images to without losing any quality.
+With image compression software, you can reduce the file size of your images too without losing any quality.
 Read this guide to understand the differences between JPG and PNG – and how image compression works.

 But serving smaller requests does not stop at images.
 You can also use techniques such as HTTP Compression within popular caching plugins like WP Super Cache and WP Fastest Cache to further reduce the size of your website files without any loss in quality.